 When I asked one of my university students how he could possibly have earned A’s in high school English — with his stunted vocabulary; his extreme dialect; his appalling sentence structures; his atrocious spelling, and his missing skills, he told me, "Mz.
 Taylor, so few students ever did their homework that if we turned in anything at all we received an ‘A’.
 Just for doing it.
 We had no criteria to meet."
 That was the same semester that my department head informed me that the university’s policy was to not teach grammar.
 The students not only miss English lessons in K-12, but they miss them at the university level, too.

 When college graduates fail to develop the skills needed for clear and accurate communication, they embarrass themselves.
 Several years ago, I needed my son’s orthodontist to write a letter for my insurance company.
 A few days after I made my request, a letter arrived.
 It was poorly constructed; badly written.
 I immediately called the office and explained that I needed a letter written by the doctor, not by some clerk.
 The lady paused then said, "Doctor DID write the letter."
 His communication skills were weak, to say the least.
 He had graduated from the University of Michigan.
 I cringed.

 Miss Wagstaff’s English lesson on November 9, 1965 — Communication:

+Words with precise or tangible meanings/references are concrete Words with less precise, and less tangible references are abstract 1) It is your own experience which determines what an abstract word means to you.
+2) If you are to clearly communicate, you must make your meaning clear.
+3) The wider your experience, the better your ability to understand what others mean when they use abstractions.
 4) Men who are free, well-born, well-bred, and conversant in honest companies have naturally an instinct and spur which prompts them into virtuous actions and withdraws them from vice. (quote of forgotten origin)